Songs I Had to Make: My Return to Music

 I found a new way to make music—tools that allow me to focus on the parts I’ve always loved most: writing, style, genre, mood, and creative direction.
 No need to sing.
 No need to engineer.
 Just concept, lyrics, and taste.
 I could shape songs around my truth, hear hundreds of versions, and pick the one that felt most like me.
 That spark I felt in 2001—the feeling that I was making something from the future—came rushing back.
 The fire was relit.

-• Dry (releasing Wednesday, July 2) is a 15-track autobiographical record about my life at 41 and the road to sobriety—raw, honest, and unflinching.
+• Dry is a 15-track autobiographical record about my life at 41 and the road to sobriety—raw, honest, and unflinching.

-• Hard Reset (dropping July 4) is a 6-song hip-hop project—focused, powerful, and grounded in strength and grown-man clarity.
+• Hard Reset is a 6-song hip-hop project—focused, powerful, and grounded in strength and grown-man clarity.

-These albums aren’t trends.
+These aren’t trends.
 They’re truth.
-They’re not about gimmicks—they’re about craft.
-They were built with precision, rooted in experience, and made to last.
+No gimmicks—just craft.
+Each project was built with precision, rooted in experience, and made to last.

-While my voice isn’t on these songs, my vision is.
-I wrote the lyrics.
-I shaped the vocal energy.
-I selected each final version from hundreds of options—curating tone, vibe, delivery, and direction with intention.
-Every word and decision came from the same place it always has: a deep desire to make something real.
+While you won’t hear my voice on the mic, my vision is all over these songs.
+I wrote every lyric.
+I shaped the energy of each vocal.
+I combed through hundreds of versions, curating tone, delivery, and direction with care.
+Every decision came from the same place it always has: a deep desire to make something real.

-I considered releasing this music under a different name, since I’m not the vocalist.
-But these albums became too personal.
+At one point, I considered releasing this music under a different name—since I’m not the singer.
+But the truth is, these releases became too personal.
 I wrote them.
-I shaped them.
-They carry my perspective.
-So I’m releasing them under my artist name—Cole Younger—on Spotify, Apple Music, iTunes, Amazon, YouTube, and everywhere else music lives.
+I built them.
+They reflect my voice, even without my vocals.
+So I’m releasing them under my own name: Cole Younger—on Spotify, Apple Music, iTunes, Amazon, YouTube, and everywhere else music lives.

-And this is just the start.
-What you’re hearing now is the rebirth of Cole Younger—not just as a songwriter or a producer, but as a creative force ready to tell stories in a new way, on new terms.
+And this is just the beginning.
+What you’re hearing now is the rebirth of Cole Younger—not just as a songwriter or producer, but as a storyteller, stepping into a new chapter on his own terms.

-I don’t know how these albums will be received.
-Most people I shared them with didn’t give much feedback.
+I don’t know how these albums and EPs will be received.
+Most people I’ve shared them with haven’t said much.
 Everyone’s busy.
-My circle is small these days—my wife, my daughters—and people don’t always know what to say when you send them something deeply personal.
+My circle is small these days—my wife, my daughters—and it’s hard to know what to say when someone shares something deeply personal.
 But I know what I hear.
 And I believe in what I made.

 Some of these songs stop me in my tracks.
-I hear them and think, “That’s incredible.
+I listen back and think, “That’s incredible.
 I can’t believe I made that.”
-It feels surreal.
+It’s surreal.

-So I’m writing this before anything is released—to document where I’m at in this moment.
+So I’m writing this before the music is even out—to document where I’m at.
 Creatively.
 Emotionally.
 Spiritually.
-I didn’t expect to come back to music like this, but I’m glad I did.
+I didn’t expect to come back to music like this.
+But I’m glad I did.
 I feel focused again.
 I feel free.

-It’s fitting that Hard Reset and Chute Life are scheduled to drop on Independence Day—because music has always represented freedom to me.
+All four projects—Dry and Chute Life (albums), Home and Hard Reset (EPs)—release July 4th.
+That feels right.
+Music has always meant freedom to me.
 That’s been true since 2001.
 Still is today.

 This process was quiet.
 No big team.
-No big feedback loop.
+No feedback loops.
 Just me, trusting my gut and going all in.
-I believe I’ve written and shaped something powerful.
+I believe I’ve created something powerful.
 And if even a few people connect with it—that’s enough.

 Here’s to a new chapter.